- Chart

 Investment Approach and Strategy

-Composition The ETF primarily holds stocks of companies that are involved in nanotechnology.
-This includes companies across various industries such as healthcare, electronics, materials science, and energy.
+Composition The ETF primarily holds stocks of companies that are engaged in the research, development, or commercialization of nanotechnology.
+These companies can span various industries, including healthcare, technology, energy, and materials science.

 Market Position